Telemetry (company): History

 Telemetry was founded in 2009 by Anthony Rushton, Russell Irwin and Beau Chesluk.
 The three began collaborating in 2001, when they created branded online video games under the name JailDog.
 They launched the online TV station WeDigTV in 2007, winning a 2008 International Interactive Emmy Award for Best International Interactive TV Network.
 In order to get Telemetry off the ground, Rushton, Irwin and Chesluk each invested £10,000 of their own money.
 Within two years of its launch, the company was valued at £175 million.

 Telemetry's system was initially developed exclusively for video, embedding code into an online video to record click-through and mouse activity in real-time.
-In 2012, the company expanded into display and other forms of online advertising.
+In 2012, the company expanded into the display and other forms of online advertising.
 In January 2017, Telemetry shut down amid declining revenues.

 Methodology

 Telemetry is a private company, working independently with online digital video advertisers and agencies to provide impartial, detailed analytics and auditing in real time.
 The company tracks the efficiency and exposure gained by online digital advertising campaigns in order to ensure accountability and determine the true value of the campaign, exposing inflated reach and impressions.
 It investigates whether or not the ads were delivered on a suitable website, to the desired market, alongside the intended type of content.
 Previously, advertisers had to rely on biased analytics from the vender (essentially reporting on themselves) or traditional ad server statistics, which had not been designed to track online digital video advertising campaigns.

 Telemetry has advised that in programmatic buying (when ads are bought and sold on a per-impression basis), the ways impressions are counted to set the price can be misleading.
 Ads purchased for pre-roll are sometimes placed instead into banner video ads, which are typically muted by the viewer, but still counted as if they were pre-roll impressions.
 Telemetry encourages advertisers to be diligent in demanding details of placement quality to ensure their ads are running in the proper space at the proper time, and that the impressions they are trading are genuine impressions.
-Telemetry has occasionally facing criticism for bypassing media agencies selling digital ad space and working with advertisers directly.
+Telemetry has occasionally faced criticism for bypassing media agencies selling digital ad space and working with advertisers directly.
 According to 2014 estimates by the Interactive Advertising Bureau, approximately 36% of all reported Web traffic is considered fake, with the corresponding amount of fake ad views due to hijacked computers programmed to visit sites, cheating advertisers who pay based on the number of times their ad is loaded in response to a visit.